What is the Future Simple Tense with "Will"?

 Will you lend* me your pen?

-Won't can express refusal — when a person (or thing!) refuses to do something.
+Won't expresses refusal — when a person (or even a machine!) stubbornly refuses to do something.

 She won't eat vegetables no matter what.

-The engine won't start. (the machine is refusing / failing)
+The engine won't start.
+I've tried everything.
+(The machine is failing).

-Use will for things that are certain to happen regardless of anyone's plans.
+Use will for calendar events and things certain to happen regardless of personal plans.

 The sun will rise at 6:14 tomorrow.